 Mortgage Prisoners

-The Truth About Mortgage Prisoners By The Joe Blogs Show
+The Truth About Mortgage Prisoners

-What Is a Mortgage Prisoner?
+What is a Mortgage Prisoner?

-A mortgage prisoner is someone who is trapped in an expensive mortgage they can’t escape — not because they’ve done anything wrong, but because of how their loan was classified and sold on after the 2008 financial crash.
+A mortgage prisoner is someone who is trapped in an expensive mortgage they can’t escape — not because they’ve done anything wrong, but because of how their loan was classified and sold after the 2008 financial crash.

 Thousands of borrowers across the UK are in this position.
 Many are still paying inflated interest rates of 7%, 8%, even over 9%, while banks offer new customers better deals.